computer screen with lines of code

 Jack Larson Data for Good Fellowship

-The Jack Larson Data for Good Fellowship supports aspiring data scientists in the University of California – Berkeley’s Master’s of Information and Data Science program (MIDS) who have a demonstrated track record of leveraging data to further non-profit, governmental, and other social initiatives.
+The Jack Larson Data for Good Fellowship supports aspiring data scientists in the University of California—Berkeley’s Master’s of Information and Data Science program (MIDS) who have a demonstrated track record of using data to advance non-profit, governmental, and other social initiatives.

-Eligibility: Current and incoming MIDS students are eligible to apply during three application windows annually.
+Eligibility: Current and incoming MIDS students can apply during three application windows annually.

 Amount: $8,500